JetBrains/guide/sites/pycharm-guide/tutorials/getting-started-pycharm/your-first-project/index.md

   url: https://youtu.be/W5p8v4yhxjk
 ---

-In the previous step, we stopped on the Welcome screen’s Projects tab.
+In the previous step, we stopped on the Welcome Screen’s Projects tab.

 But...what’s a project and how does it help you?
 What kinds of projects does PyCharm support?
 How do you start working with projects that might need a virtual environment?